Sayakhatui/tree-as-data-structure/README.md

 <br>
 of the book made easy data structure and  algorithm

-i stareted with basic operation
+I started with basic operation